Missouri State University - Employee Wellness Goals

-1. Maintain greater than 90% completion rate on Health Risk Assessment (HRA) by the organizations FTE’s on the University health plan.
+- Maintain greater than 90% completion rate on Health Risk Assessment (HRA) by the organizations FTE’s on the university health plan.
 Standard is 85%.
 The HRA is done yearly.

-5. Increase satisfaction and improve morale due to the flexibility of yearly requirements that waive or reduce the $30/month premium for University health benefits.
+- Increase satisfaction and improve morale due to the flexibility of yearly requirements that waive or reduce the $30/month premium for university health benefits.

-The Employee Wellness Program receives input and feedback from the Employee Wellness Committee, which is a campus wide cross section of faculty and staff from departments such as Human Resources, Taylor Health and Wellness, Biomedical Sciences, Kinesiology, University Administration, Information Technologies, Student Wellness, Campus Recreation, Publications, Student Affairs, School of Business and Employee Wellness.
+The Employee Wellness Program receives input and feedback from the Employee Wellness Committee, which is a campus wide cross section of faculty and staff from departments such as Human Resources, Magers Health and Wellness Center, Biomedical Sciences, Kinesiology, University Administration, Information Technologies, Student Wellness, Campus Recreation, Publications, Student Affairs, College of Business and Employee Wellness.

-The Employee Wellness Program is developed and managed by the Employee Wellness Coordinator with oversight provided by the Director of Taylor Health and Wellness.
+The Employee Wellness Program is developed and managed by the Employee Wellness Coordinator with oversight provided by the Director of Magers Health and Wellness Center.

 The Employee Wellness Program works directly with the university president appointed committee; Health Insurance Review Committee on a bi-weekly basis.